NazmulHodaa/NazmulHodaa/README.md

 > Undergraduate student @ PUST <br/>
 >
-I don't want to change the world.
-I just want to change the way we interact with it and programming is a good way to accomplish it.
-Every day I challenge myself to imagine new possible solutions for real-world problems and create them by writing new lines of code...🙂
+Many factors contribute to why I am interested in designing and developing computer software.
+While I enjoy the logical challenges within computer science I also love the creative work, which fits in with my love for Drama and my enjoyment of drawing.

 ### Things you should know